 10. Retractable Leash

 My top two favorites are the slip lead and the front attaching harness.
 I find those two are a nice balance of giving the handler a high amount of control and well tolerated by the dog.
-However, as I mentioned above, there is not right or wrong.
-If you hire me I’ll steer you away from chokes, prongs, e-collars and retractables and have you give the slip or the front harness a go.
+However, as I mentioned above, there’s no one tool for everyone and you might not know what works best for you until you experiment a bit.